 - Understand the importance of physical and spiritual renewal

 The result is a greater understanding of themselves and their ability to live healthy and productive lives.

 A Holistic Approach to Recovery

-Organic tasks like tending to the garden and mountain orchard are part of the unique experience here at Red Oak Recovery®.
+Organic tasks like tending to the garden and mountain orchard are part of the unique experience here at Red Oak Recovery.
 In our beautiful N.C. setting, young adults learn to share and appreciate the connection between nutrition, health, and cooperative work.
 This therapy for the soul is coupled with gender-specific clinical treatment to provide a lasting change to sobriety for our clients.
-Call 866.457.7590 to speak with an admissions counselor about an individually tailored recovery program for you or your loved one.
+Call 866.457.7590 to speak with an enrollment counselor about an individually tailored recovery program for you or your loved one.